OleksandrIvanovDev/Almirah.Doc/specifications/srs/srs.md

    * This is a third item of unordered sub-list level 2
 1. This is a third item of ordered list

-1. This is a standalone list separated from previous one by emply line in the Markdown source file
+1. This is a standalone list separated from previous one by empty line in the Markdown source file

 ### Traceability